zhliau/fika-headless-docker/README.md

 I've only tested this on my linux hosts (Arch kernel 6.9.8 and Fedora 6.7.10).
 This won't work on Windows because of permission issues with WSL2.
 Tested with both SPT 3.8.3 and SPT 3.9.0 and the associated Fika versions.

 ### Running on SPT 3.8.3
-You will need to build the `Fika.Dedicated.dll` plugin yourself from the Fika Plugin `headless-3.8.3` branch
+You will need to build the `Fika.Dedicated.dll` plugin yourself from the Fika Plugin `headless-3.8.3` branch.

 ### Running on SPT 3.9.x
 The team just released the official build of the dedicated plugin, so no need to build it yourself anymore!